decentralized-identity/didcomm.org/site/content/protocols/data-agreement/1.0/data-agreement-termination.md

 ##### Terminate Ack

 On receiving the `terminate` message and processing it, the organisation (responder) must construct a `terminate-ack` DIDComm message and send it to the Data Subject (responder) using an already established pairwise connection (agent-to-agent communication).
-The organisation is informing the Data Subject that the associated data is no longer bound to the Data Agreement.
+The organisation informs the Data Subject that the associated data is no longer bound to the Data Agreement.
 An example of a `terminate-ack` DIDComm message is given below.

 ```json
 {